 Will Stadler’s brick kiln, launched after the Civil War, had better success at its site south of Fifth Street along the Wakarusa River between Church Street and Ash Street.
 According to a diary of Carl Lotz, physician A. D. Kemper, who lived in Eudora from 1865 to1871, also had a brick kiln in Eudora with William Wilfred at Fifth Street and Church Street, which was next to or possibly the same (because of inexact dates) as Stadler’s.

-On the west side of Main Street, Anton Getker ran an undertaking business in the first building south of railroad tracks.
+On the west side of Main Street, Anton Getker ran an undertaking and cabinetmaking business in the first building south of railroad tracks; T.A.
+Hartig and James Herz also were cabinetmakers.
 Across the street, the Guflers, who later moved to Lawrence, built the Gufler House in 1860s on the north end of Main Street south of railroad tracks.
-It was a grocery and saloon with the Gufler’s living quarters in back.
-The February 25, 1937 Eudora Weekly News wrote that here “many a drunken brawl took place" here.
+It was a grocery and saloon with the Gufler's living quarters in back.
+The February 25, 1937 Eudora Weekly News wrote that here "many a drunken brawl took place" here.
 The building constructed of native lumber sawed by Charles Durr was held together with cut nails.
-Gufler House wasn’t the only saloon in town.
+Gufler House wasn't the only saloon in town because C. Marfelius had one, too.
 In 1864, Chalkley Hill said in a Nov.
-12, 1938 interview that Eudora had seven saloons.
+12, 1938 interview that Eudora had seven saloons; however, if so, they didn't last long.

 A time of settlement and growth, this era also was a time when people came and went on elsewhere.
 The Heinke family, for example, came to Eudora for awhile, then moved to Ottawa.
-For an example of the population in 1867, see this list of Eudora Township's registered voters.
+For an example of the population in 1867, see the list of registered voters.

 The first train through Eudora came January 1, 1872.
 According to Meades Manual, the route from Pleasant Hill, Missouri, to Lawrence, a distance of 61.59 miles, was known as the St. Louis, Lawrence and Denver, and afterward changed to the St. Louis Lawrence & Western and subsequently changed to the P.H. & D. S. R.R.
 The Atchison, Topeka, and Santa Fe Railroad bought the Union Pacific line in 1874, although some reports claim 1877.
 The first Kansas Biennial Report, in 1878 stated: “The Kansas Midland Railroad runs on the south bank of the Kansas river from Topeka to Kansas City; principal stations, Lawrence, Lecompton and Eudora.”

-The first Eudora station agent was O. G. Richards.
-William Getker, a Western Union telegrapher, also was an agent on the Atchison Topeka & Santa Fe line.
-Sam Carr, station agent from 1878 to 1937, pictured here, got his start after an 1876 telegraphy study and short stints in Lawrence, Stanley, and various Colorado locations.
+Michael Greenlee, began work at the Missouri Pacific Railroad Company January 1, 1872, and within months was the Eudora agent.
+The Santa Fe railroad "doubled his labors, while he was also appointed to act as agent for two express companies and the Western Union Telegraph Company."
+He resigned in 1878 for health reasons.
+O. G. Richards and William Getker, a Western Union telegrapher, also were agents on the he first Eudora station agent was O. G. Richards.
+Sam Carr, station agent from 1878 to 1937, got his start after an 1876 telegraphy study and short stints in Lawrence, Stanley, and various Colorado locations.
 An agent of the Atchison, Topeka & Santa Fe Railroad, and of Wells, Fargo & Company's Express, Eudora, Carr was born in Wayne County, Ohio, on November 29, 1857.
 His parents settled in Eudora in 1866, wrote William G. Cutler in his History of the State of Kansas.
 J.W.
 Butts, a son-in-law of Oscar Richards, came from Colorado to be a station agent in 1900, also.

 Directly east of the Eudora Flour Mills, the Eudora depot was built in 1871.
 Originally lit with kerosene lights, the wooden depot had an overhanging roof, bay windows, and two huge chimneys for wood- and coal-burning stoves.
 To the west were stockyards built in the 1870s.